Freezer Meal Recipes: Homemade Chicken Pot Pie

 - Over medium heat, melt the 4 Tbsp butter in the empty pot.
 Stir in the flour and cook for one minute, stirring constantly.
 Slowly whisk in the reserved chicken broth and milk.
 Bring to a simmer and stir occasionally until the sauce thickens, about 5 minutes, taking care not to burn the bottom.
 Add 1/2 tsp salt and 1/2 tsp pepper.

-- Stir frozen peas into cold filling and divide mixture among six 2-cup disposable aluminum loaf pans.
+- Divide mixture among the number of disposable aluminum loaf pans you have.
 Top with pastry and use fork to seal edges.

-- Preparing For the Freezer:
+Preparing For the Freezer: